-Every button should be available for selection both by using the mouse and keyboard (Arrow keys should allow the navigation between the buttons).
+Every button should be available for selection using the mouse and keyboard (Arrow keys should allow the navigation between the controls).

-When using this object we need more than one available option for selecting.
-Therefore, in any given state only one option should be selected.
+When using this object, we need more than one available option for selecting.
+Therefore, in any given state, only one option should be chosen.

 Validate that the Hyperlink is triggered from the Keyboard (Ctrl+Mouse Click).